MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-TeamsEnvironmentConfig.md

 When running Connect-MicrosoftTeams, environment-specific information set in this cmdlet will be considered unless overridden by Connect-MicrosoftTeams parameters.

-Parameters passed to connect-microsoftteams will take precedence over the information set by this cmdlet.
+Parameters passed to Connect-MicrosoftTeams will take precedence over the information set by this cmdlet.

 Clear-TeamsEnvironmentConfig should not be used in Commercial, GCC, GCC High, or DoD environments.